martinwilk/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 subsample | 1.0 | ratio of training instances used in training process |
 subsample_for_bin |  200000 | number of samples for constructing bins for histogram, default 200000 |
 subsample_freq | 0 | how often the dataset is subsampled, 0 means no subsampling |

+The values of the parameters for the XGBoostClassifier and the LightGBMClassifier are optimized for each crossvalidation run.
+The tables above show the values of the parameters for the estimator 18 (XGBoost) and 0 (LightGBM).
+The values from the other estimators can be obtained from the html file included in the repository.

 ## Pipeline comparison